|

 reading.
 When

 in Rome...
 Below is a rapid-fire list of ideas to help Indian regain massive market share in the US.
 However, one thing is painfully obvious, if they follow Victory's marketing blueprint, they'll end up in the same ditch, as its already being predicted by some financial analysts.
 So, when you're in Harley country, do as Harley does.
-The

 US Motorcycle Brands Masculinity Perception Index Among Euro bikes Triumph enjoys the highest rating in the US because Triumph is associated with two of the most popular and badass American male icons of all time, Steve McQueen and Marlon Brando.
 You can't buy nor bottle this grade of smart and masculine heritage.
 So Triumph has that in their line up.
 The Motorcycle Brands Masculinity Index is brand indicator and not rider indicator.
 US riders are attracted to the brand with highest level of perception of masculinity.
 Up